-The single-precision and double-precision floating-point data types are operated on by x87 FPU, SSE, and SSE2 instructions.
+The single-precision and double-precision floating-point data types are operated on by x87 FPU, and SSE/SSE2/SSE3 instructions.
 The double-extended-precision floating-point format is only operated on by the x87 FPU.
-See Section 11.6.8., "Compatibility of SIMD and x87 FPU Floating-Point Data Types" for a discussion of the compatibility of single-precision and double-precision floating-point data types between the x87 FPU and the SSE and SSE2 extensions.
+See Section 11.6.8, "Compatibility of SIMD and x87 FPU Floating-Point Data Types" for a discussion of the compatibility of single-precision and double-precision floating-point data types between the x87 FPU and SSE/SSE2/SSE3 extensions.

-4.3.
-POINTER DATA TYPES
+4.3 POINTER DATA TYPES

-Pointers are addresses of locations in memory (see Figure 4-4).
-The IA-32 architecture defines two types of pointers: a near pointer (32 bits) and a far pointer (48 bits).
-A near pointer is a 32-bit offset (also called an effective address) within a segment.
+Pointers are addresses of locations in memory.

+In non-64-bit modes, the architecture defines two types of pointers: a near pointer and a far pointer.
+A near pointer is a 32-bit (or 16-bit) offset (also called an effective address) within a segment.
 Near pointers are used for all memory references in a flat memory model or for references in a segmented model where the identity of the segment being accessed is implied.

-A far pointer is a 48-bit logical address, consisting of a 16-bit segment selector and a 32-bit offset.
+A far pointer is a logical address, consisting of a 16-bit segment selector and a 32-bit (or 16-bit) offset.
 Far pointers are used for memory references in a segmented memory model where the identity of a segment being accessed must be specified explicitly.
+Near and far pointers with 32-bit offsets are shown in Figure 4-4.